MargaretKrutikova/deploy-script-runner-web-api/README.md

 This project is an ASP.NET Core web api that can be used for running any kinds of scripts located on the same machine with the api.
 The initial purpose of the project was to run deployment scripts to facilitate updating of web services on remote machines.
 The api can however be used to run general-purpose scripts like setting watchdog flags, performing some cleanup on the servers (e.g. clearing cache), updating some statuses etc.

 The api is RESTful except for a few functional api methods for reloading configuration from the settings file.
 The implementation utilizes the concept of long running jobs to represent running scripts as API resources manipulated via URIs.
 The api is secured with [JSON web tokens](https://jwt.io/introduction/).
+There is a swagger documentation available for the api, see [swagger section](#swagger).

 There is also a command line utility that helps to generate settings for `appsettings.json` and can be used for production settings when deploying the api live.